TheRealCryss/Fallout-4-DE-Patch-Wetterbericht/README.md

 Greslin Games: https://discord.gg/jMUnXDV
 The MRC Shop: https://discord.gg/7HWdmXvaBP

 I hope you enjoy this patch.
-If you have any remarks and suggestions please you either the Github issue tracker or ask me directly at the various Discord servers I am a member of.
+If you have any remarks and suggestions please use either the Github issue tracker or ask me directly at the various Discord servers I am a member of.

 ## Resources and Tools:
 ESP-ESM Translator